RESUME

 Before striking out on her own, Jenny worked as a staff writer for PNAS (the Proceedings of the National Academy of Sciences), a top peer-reviewed general sciences journal, where she covered economics, anthropology, genetics, crystallography, and any other science topic she could get her hands on.

-Jenny gained experience in research and academic publishing while working as a graduate student in the Materials Science and Engineering Department of the Georgia Institute of Technology.
-She earned her PhD in 2008.
+Jenny gained experience in research and academic publishing while working as a graduate student in the Materials Science and Engineering Department (MSE) of the Georgia Institute of Technology where her research focused on nanowires for use in tiny electronics and cancer therapies.
+She earned her BS in 2003, and her PhD in 2008.

 Work